HomePosts5 Energy-Saving Tips To Lower Your Summer Electricity Bills

 How to get the most summer energy savings

 In the end, the best route for keeping your summer electricity bills down is to aim for as many of these fixes as possible.
-According to the Department of Energy, tackling these four areas combined could result in 20–50% energy savings:
+According to the DOE, tackling these four areas combined could result in 20–50% energy savings:

 How to get help paying for energy efficiency improvements